 (1) Subject to valid Bids being received at or above the Offer Price.
 The Offer is being made in terms of Rule 19(2)(b) of the SCRR read with Regulation 45 of the SEBI ICDR Regulations.
-The Offer is being made through the Book Building
+The Offer is being made through the Book Building Process in accordance with Regulation 6(1) of the SEBI ICDR Regulations, wherein not more than 10% of the Offer shall be allocated on a proportionate basis to Qualified Institutional Buyers ("QIBs", the "QIB Portion"), Further, 5% of the QIB Portion shall be available for allocation on a proportionate basis to all QIB Bidders, including

-Process in accordance with Regulation 6(1) of the SEBI ICDR Regulations, wherein not more than 10% of the Offer were made available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs", the "QIB Portion"), Further, 5% of the OIB Portion were made available for allocation on a proportionate basis only to Mutual Funds, and the remainder of the QIB Portion were made available for allocation on a proportionate basis to all QIB Bidders, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
+Mutual Funds, subject to valid Bids being received at or above the Offer Price.
 However, if the aggregate demand from Mutual Funds is less than 5% of the QIB Portion, the balance Equity Shares available for allocation in the Mutual Fund Portion will be added to the remaining QIB Portion for proportionate allocation to QIBs.
-Further, not less than 30% of the Offer were made available for allocation to Non-Institutional Bidders ("Non-Institutional Category") of which one-third of the Non-Institutional Category were made available for allocation to Bidders with an application size of more than $\stackrel{?}{\underset{\sim}{\sim}} 2,00,000$ and up to $\stackrel{?}{\underset{\sim}{\sim}} 10,00,000$ and two-third of the Non-Institutional Category were made available for allocation to Bidders with an application size of more than ₹ 10,00,000 and undersubscription in either of these two sub-categories of Non-Institutional Category may be allocated to Bidders in the other sub-category of Non-Institutional Category in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.
-Further not less than 60% of the Offer were made available for allocation to Retail Individual Bidders ("RIBs") in accordance with the SEBI ICDR Regulations, subject to valid Bids being received from them at or above the Offer Price.
+Further, not less than 30% of the Offer shall be available for allocation to Non-Institutional Bidders ("Non-Institutional Category") of which one-third of the Non-Institutional Category shall be available for allocation to Bidders with an application size of more than ₹ 2,00,000 and up to ₹ 10,00,000 and two-third of the Non-Institutional Category shall be available for allocation to Bidders with an application size of more than ₹ 10,00,000 and under-subscription in either of these two subcategories of Non-Institutional Category may be allocated to Bidders in the other sub-category of Non-Institutional Category in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.
+Further not less than 60% of the Offer shall be available for allocation to Retail Individual Bidders ("RIBs") in accordance with the SEBI ICDR Regulations, subject to valid Bids being received from them at or above the Offer Price.